bjornarprytz/hex-deck/readme.md

 ## TODO

-- Order the points correctly in the Structure border:
-  - Build a graph of all the points in the hexes.
-    - Remove duplicate points
-    - Remove the edges that cross the internals
-  - Pick any point on the outer rim and just walk along it

-- Stage 1
+- IntervalEffects
-  - An NPT with movement
-    - Tick down for interval effects
+  - Tick down after each card play
-  - Placement bonuses
+- Movement
+  - Interacting with other tiles
 - Discovery
+  - Add tiles to the map
-  - Needs
+- Placement Bonus
-    - Cards with effects
+  - Tooltip
-    - Starting Decks
+  - Icon
+- Effects on cards

 ## Base Rules